 What is SEO?

-SEO, or Search Engine Optimization, refers to the practice of optimizing your website to improve its ranking on search engines like Google, Bing, or Yahoo.
+SEO, or Search Engine Optimization, is the process of improving your website.
+This helps it rank better on search engines like Google, Bing, or Yahoo.
 The goal is to appear higher in organic search results without paying for ads.
 SEO involves various techniques such as keyword research, content creation, link building, and optimizing technical aspects of your website.

 Key Benefits of SEO:

-Long-Term Results: Once your website ranks well in search results, it can continue to attract organic traffic without ongoing costs.
+Long-Term Results: When your website ranks well in search results, it can keep bringing in free traffic over time.

 Credibility and Trust: Users tend to trust organic search results more than paid ads, as they perceive them as more credible.